-“I know Christians who work in the European Commission who also have this sense of freedom,” says Julia.
+“We are proud of the Christians who were in our first Cross Current politics group because they also grew in this sense of freedom,” says Julia.
 “They are not trying to manoeuvre themselves the whole time.
-They are not in it for the power the reputation or the money.
-They are in it to serve God in the work they are doing and in how they treat the people around them in loving their colleagues, in being different – in being salt and light.”
+They are not in their positions for the power, the reputation or the money.
+They are there to serve God in the work they are doing, the influence they have and in how they treat the people around them in loving their colleagues, in being different – in being salt and light.

-The Cross-Current politics group has five more meetings together, and Julia’s prayer is for the group members to enjoy a similar sense of liberation.
-“It would be wonderful if God honours them because he can trust them with power,” she says.
+Julia and Christel’s prayer for new Cross Current politics group members is that they will enjoy a similar sense of liberation.
+“It would be wonderful if God honours Cross Currenters because He can trust them with power,” Julia says.
 “But I want them to feel free and to have joy and contentment in knowing their identity is in Christ.
 Whether they succeed in how the world sees success doesn’t matter - that’s for God.”